Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Introduction

-\nb{Our work corrects~\cite{mess}'s errors regarding Ramulator~2.0 and identifies important scholarship issues in~\cite{mess}'s memory simulator evaluation methodology.
-We emphasize the importance of contacting simulator authors and developers \omcr{(especially before publishing)}, in true open source spirit, to ensure these simulators are used with correct configurations and as intended.} \atb{We encourage the authors of the \omtwo{Mess} paper and the computer architecture community to correct~\cite{mess}'s errors to prevent propagation of inaccurate and misleading results and to maintain the reliability of the scientific record.} \omcr{Our investigation also opens up questions about the integrity of the review and artifact evaluation processes.}
+{Our work \shepherd{provides corrections to the Ramulator~2.0 and DAMOV results of the Mess paper~\cite{mess}}\scomment{10}{} and identifies important scholarship issues in the memory simulator evaluation methodology \nb{of the Mess paper~\cite{mess}}.
+We emphasize the importance of contacting simulator authors and developers\nbcomment{contacting developers mentioned} \omcr{(especially before publishing)}, in true open source spirit, to ensure these simulators are used with correct configurations and as intended.} \atb{We \shepherd{strongly}\scomment{11}{} encourage the computer architecture community to \shepherd{consider our corrections to the Ramulator~2.0 and DAMOV results of the Mess paper~\cite{mess}} to prevent the propagation of inaccurate and misleading results and to maintain the reliability of the scientific record.} \omthree{\shepherd{Our investigation also aims to stimulate discussion on artifact evaluation practices and on mechanisms for correcting results and artifacts after publication.}}\rcomment{CQ2} We discuss four best practices and {add} sanity checks to aid {users and developers} \omthree{of simulation tools} (\S\ref{sec:discussion}).\rcomment{C1, D2} \nbcr{2}{To aid future works and reproduction of all our results, we open source all our code and scripts at \githubLink{}.}